 Handling Overwhelming Wins and Losses

-Whether you're on the delivering or receiving end of a 9&7, a little sportsmanship goes a very long way.
+Whether you're on the delivering or receiving end of a 9&7, sportsmanship goes a long way.

 Final Thoughts